martincallesen/tdd-kata/BowlingGame/README.md

 balls to complete the frame.
 However no more than three balls can be rolled in tenth frame.

-If you want to test our some games you can try https://www.bowlinggenius.com/
+If you want to manually test some games you can try https://www.bowlinggenius.com/

 ## Requirement 1